Sentdex/sentdebot/docs/README.md

 # sentdebot rev 2

-Code for Sentdebot in the [Sentdex discord channel](discord.gg/sentdex)
+Code for Sentdebot in the [Sentdex nextcord channel](nextcord.gg/sentdex)

 Original can be found here [Sentdex / sentdebot](https://github.com/Sentdex/sentdebot)